NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * For cases that do not have expression data, the displayed gene expression variable track now displays them as blank values.
     * Added support for “Overall Survival” variable.
     * Allows the display of only dictionary variables with all genes removed.
-    * Enabled edit option for mutation variables.
+    * Users can now click on a mutated gene and edit and customize its variant grouping.
 * The tooltips for the __Survival Plot__ now display the time to death and the interval of last follow-up in both years and months.
 The downloaded TSV now includes the time value in years, months, and days, and the downloaded JSON now includes the time value in days. <!--PEAR-1961/2060-->
 * The ability to reset all filters in the __Projects__, __Repository__, and __Mutation Frequency__ tools to their defaults has been added. <!--PEAR-1431-->
 * Filters in the __Projects__, __Repository__, and __Mutation Frequency__ tools no longer reset when the composition of the active cohort has been changed. <!--PEAR-1856-->